sbasu7241/JokeWebApp/README.md

 # Joke Webapp

-### My first web application built using Django that uses a Joke API to fetch random jokes corresponding to name entered by the user.
-### It also uses SQLite3 to manage a database of users who would like to contact the owner of the webpage
+My first web application built using Django that uses a Joke API to fetch random jokes corresponding to name entered by the user.It also uses SQLite3 to manage a database of users who would like to contact the owner of the webpage.

 ### Running the web app locally